jpederson/Squirrel.js/README.md

 ### Notes

 - Ignore a field by simply adding a class of `squirrel-ignore` - the plugin won't save any values that are typed into that field.
 - The events used in the plugin are click, submit, blur, keyup and change.
 They each have a namespace of .squirrel.js e.g. keyup.squirrel.js.
+Therefore you can easily turn off a particular event by call .off() and the event for a specific form selector.

 *****